WOODY ALLEN deserves whatever is coming.

-For a certain kind of person—highly educated, often living in New York, often Jewish—with certain values and tastes, Allen’s most clearly autobiographical films from the 1970s and 1980s define a lifestyle, a sensibility, and, most vexing, a script for adult relationships to follow.
+For a certain kind of person – highly educated, often living in New York, often Jewish – with certain values and tastes, Allen’s most clearly autobiographical films from the 1970s and 1980s define a lifestyle, a sensibility, and, most vexing, a script for adult relationships to follow.
 They are in the DNA of every significant romantic comedy of the past 40 years, and in the real lives both reflected and informed by those comedies.
-And for many non-observant American Jews, they form (along with Seinfeld reruns and Philip Roth novels, both topics for other essays) a kind of secular alternative to the Talmud.
+And for many non-observant American Jews, they form (along with Seinfeld reruns and Philip Roth novels, both topics for other essays) a kind of secular Talmud.

-For some American men, the cultural role models are obvious—the athlete, the soldier, the action hero, the real estate tycoon.
-For others, especially those of us who attended liberal arts colleges and live in trendy neighborhoods and eke out precarious creative class existences, a different set of archetypes is available.
+For some American men, the cultural role models are obvious – the athlete, the soldier, the action hero, the real estate tycoon.
+For others, maybe especially those of us who attended liberal arts colleges and live in trendy neighborhoods and eke out precarious creative class existences, a different set of archetypes is available.
 The men of critically acclaimed romantic comedies and sitcoms are our most popular fictional guides for how to behave around women.
 All of them owe a debt to Allen.

 Maybe you are this second kind of man, or you’re friends with him, or you’ve dated him.
-He is funny and self-deprecating, intelligent and witty, neurotic and vulnerable, gentle and non-threatening, awkward and sexually frank.
+As an archetype, he is funny and self-deprecating, intelligent and witty, neurotic and vulnerable, gentle and non-threatening, awkward and sexually frank.
 If he’s often rude or irritating or pretentious, he’s also genuinely interested in and engaged with women.
 Sometimes, the interest is motivated by kindness, empathy, and respect.
 Other times, it’s a mask for something more sinister.

 One clue might come from Joan Didion’s withering review of Manhattan, and of the kind of people who would find it relatable, in the New York Review of Books.
 Didion hated the film and its pretentious, shallow characters, but she was more interested in how the relationship with Tracy reflected the older characters’ immaturity than in whether it raised serious ethical concerns: